ethanjlim/bioin-gpt/README.md

 python starter.py
 ```

-TODO: Display subgraph as a figure in chainlit
+TODO: Citations
+- ingest should add a new edge property
+- retrieve should return edge property

 TODO: Improve prompt?